wp-plugins/woocommerce-dynamic-gallery/readme.txt

 * Global options to Activate and Deactivate the Dynamic gallery and the Variation Images feature on all product pages from the admin panel.
 * Activate / Deactivate the Dynamic Gallery and the Variation Image Feature from any product page.
 * Option to turn the Gallery off on single product pages.
 If you only have 1 image on some product pages and don't want the Gallery, just turn it off for that product.
 * Completely Customize the look and feel of your product page Dynamic Gallery without writing a single line of code.
-Featuring 27 different WYSIWYG options to style your gallery.
+Featuring 27 different poimy and click options to style your gallery.

  - Image Gallery - 8 Custom Options - Auto Start, Image transition timing, Transition effects (5 available effects), Transition effect speed, Show / Hide Single image transition, Gallery main image background colour, Border Colour, Gallery pop-up tool.
  - Caption Text - 5 Options - Font type (17 Web browser friendly fonts), Font size, Font styler, Font Colour and caption background colour.